 If any additional enrollment fields apply to the course, the Additional Information tab will appear.
 Enrollment additional fields are additional fields that a user or Superadmin must enter when enrolling a user into a course.
 Please note the iFrame additional enrollments page are not visible in this tab.

 IMPORTANT NOTE: When accessing a course from a catalog, all users will either have to enroll in the course or purchase the course, regardless of their level in the platform (learner, Superadmin, or Power User).
 Power Users and Superadmins can still reach the learner's view and perform Admin functionalities for courses within catalogs by reaching the course via the Admin Menu.

 If a course has a specific timeframe in which user self-enrollment from a catalog eventually ends, you can hide the course from the catalog.

 By doing so, the course can still remain in the catalog, but learners that are not already enrolled in the course will not be able to see the course in their assigned catalogs.
 For those that are already enrolled in the course, the course will still appear in the catalog and in the My Courses and Learning Plans area of their platforms as long as they still have a valid enrollment status (i.e. the enrollment is not expired).
 To hide a course, access the course’s Advanced Settings area, then navigate to the Catalog Options tab.
-In the Enrollments section, then flag the Enrollments are Closed option.
-Alternatively, you can open enrollments for a specific period of time by flagging the Enrollment is available during the following period option, then adding the start and end dates in the fields below.
+In the Course Subscription section, flag the Subscriptions are Closed option.
+Alternatively, you can open subscriptions for a specific period of time by flagging the Subscription is available during the following period option, then adding the start and end dates in the fields below.